jwells131313/goethe/README.md

 The cache package contains methods to create an in-memory computable cache.
 A computable cache is a cache where the values can be computed directly from the keys.
-A computable cache is useful when the computation to generate the values are resource intensive and can be re-used when the keys are the same.
+A computable cache is useful when the computation to generate the values are resource intensive and can be re-used when the key is the same.
-This cache can handle nested calls to the computation method, and will detect if there are nested cycles.

 In this example the cache is used to avoid long think times when calculating the value for the given key: